 After you watch the video, you can go to the next screen where you take a short exam.
 Don’t let this make you nervous because it’s very easy.
 You listen to about 10 or 15 seconds of audio (the speech is clear so it’s easy to hear what is being said), and then you type it out.
 You can fast-forward, rewind as much as you need and you have five full minutes to complete the test.
 After you hit submit, the test is graded automatically.
 If your accuracy is good enough, you are then in the system and may start working if there is any work to do.

 If you fail the test, you do have the option to take it over again a few times so don’t get too discouraged if you fail the first time.
 If you pass, you can then read over their style guide.
 Read it and definitely keep it open for a while as you work until you feel like you have it down.

 Transcribing for TranscribeMe seems really easy because the audio is fairly short.
 The company has been experimenting with the file length.
 Initially the files were just 10 or so seconds long, but they tried it making them a few minutes in length.
 I just recently read an announcement from them that they will be going back to shorter files because this results in better quality from their workers.

 Because this is a new company, not a lot is out there.
 But I did find a thread here on WAHM where some people have been doing work for TranscribeMe, and there was at least one person on that thread who reported being paid.
 The company also appears to be active in social media with a Facebook and Twitter presence, and they have lots of contact information listed so this is all a good sign.

-I have high hopes for this site!
 Everything is really straightforward here and even though I have never enjoyed transcription (what little I’ve tried it), I think I might actually kind of like doing it for this company, it seems so simple.
 So I am going to keep checking back for work.
-I will be sure to update and let you all know when I get paid.

 You can go here to sign up for TranscribeMe.